rachitpoudel101/OOP-from-Python/README.md

 print(s1.name)

 self parameter is a reference ro the current intance of the calss and is used to access variables the belongs to the class.

+Class & Instance Attributes

+There is two type of attributes :
+1. Class Attributes: The Attributes in class which  own and same to all objects.
+2. Instance Attruibutes: The attributes which is different to the different object.